 05M Health Services Services addressing the physical health needs of residents of the community.
 For mental health services, use 05O.
 05R Homeownership Assistance (not direct) Homeowner downpayment assistance provided as a public service.
 If housing counseling is provided to those applying for downpayment assistance, the counseling is considered part of the 05R activity.
 Assistance provided under 05R must meet the low/mod housing national objective.
-Therefore, unless the assistance is provided by an 105(a)(15) entity in a CRSA, it is subject to the public service cap and only low/mod households may be assisted.
-If the assistance is provided by a 105(a)(15) in a CRSA, the housing units for which CDBG funds are obligated in a program year may be aggregated and treated as a single structure for purposes of meeting the housing national objective (that is, only 51% of the units must be occupied by LMI households).
+Therefore, unless the assistance is provided by an $105(a)(15)$ entity in a CRSA, it is subject to the public service cap and only low/mod households may be assisted.
+If the assistance is provided by a $105(c)(15)$ in a CPSA, the housing units for which CDPC funds are obligated in a program user 105(a)(15) in a CRSA, the housing units for which CDBG funds are obligated in a program year may be aggregated and treated as a single structure for purposes of meeting the housing national objective (that is, only 51% of the units must be occupied by LMI households).
 For more extensive types of homeownership assistance provided under authority of the National Affordable Housing Act, use code 13.
-05U Housing Counseling Housing counseling for renters, homeowners, and/or potential new homebuyers that is provided as an independent public service (i.e., not as part of another eligible housing activity).
-05 Other Public Services De not use this and of an authlic convices estimation unless on estimate does not fall under a more Do not use this code for public services activities unless an activity does not fall under a more specific 05 code.
+05 U Housing Counseling Housing counseling for renters, homeowners, and/or potential new homebuyers that is provided as an ^ - independent public service (i.e., not as part of another eligible housing activity).
+05 Other Public Services Do not use this code for public services activities unless an activity does not fall under a more specific 05 code.
 Examples of legitimate uses of this code are referrals to social services, neighborhood cleanup, graffiti removal, and food distribution (community kitchen, food bank, and food pantry services).
-06 Interim Assistance 00 Only for activities undertaken either to: Make limited improvements (e.g., repair of streets, sidewalks, or public buildings) intended solely to arrest further deterioration of physically deteriorated areas prior to making permanent improvements.
-Alleviate emergency conditions threatening public health and safety, such as removal of tree 00 limbs or other debris after a major storm.
+06 Interim Assistance 00 Only for activities undertaken either to: Make limited improvements (e.g., repair of streets, sidewalks, or public buildings) intended solely to arrest further deterioration of physically deteriorated areas prior to making permanent improvements. • Alleviate emergency conditions threatening public health and safety, such as removal of tree limbs or other debris after a major storm.
 08 Relocation Relocation payments and other assistance for permanently or temporarily displaced individuals, families, businesses, non-profit organizations, and farms.
-14A Rehab: Single-Unit Residential Rehabilitation of privately owned, single-unit homes.
+14A Rehab: Single-Unit Residential 144 Rehabilitation of privately owned, single-unit homes.
 14A Rehab: Single-Unit Residential Water Services First-time yardlines/service connections.
-14A Rehab: Single-Unit Residential Sewer Services 1.4D First-time yardlines/service connections and on-site sewage facilities.
-14B Rehab: Multi-Unit Residential Rehabilitation of privately owned buildings with two or more permanent residential units.
-For the rehabilitation of units that will provide temporary shelter or transitional housing for the homeless, 140 use 03C.
-14C Rehab: Public Housing Modernization Rehabilitation of housing units owned/operated by a public housing authority (PHA).
-14D Rehab: Other Publicly Owned Residential Buildings 141) Kenab.
-Other I ubilety Owned Kesidential Buildings
+14A Rehab: Single-Unit Residential Sewer Services 14B First-time yardlines/service connections and on-site sewage facilities.
+Rehab: Multi-Unit Residential 14D Rehabilitation of privately owned buildings with two or more permanent residential units.
+For the rehabilitation of units that will provide temporary shelter or transitional housing for the homeless, use 03C.
+14C Rehab: Public Housing Modernization 170 Rehabilitation of housing units owned/operated by a public housing authority (PHA).
+14D Rehab: Other Publicly Owned Residential Buildings ·